 The objective of this bilateral collaboration [2009-2010] with the group of Prof. Christel Baier in TU Dresden (Germany) is to study partially observable probabilistic systems.
-M. Groesser visited us during one week and N. Bertrand visited Dresden for three weeks.
+This year, Christel Baier and Clemens Dubslaff visited Rennes for 1 week and Nathalie Bertrand went to Dresden for 2 weeks.